panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 [Try the demo.](https://jsfiddle.net/dmitri_pavlutin/z64Luqwm/)

 As expected, executing `new Company('Apple')` before the class definition throws `ReferenceError`.
-This is nice, because JavaScript suggests to use a good approach to first declare something and then make use of it.
+This is nice because JavaScript suggests using a good approach to first declare something and then make use of it.

 ## 7. Final thoughts

 Hoisting in JavaScript has many forms.
 Even if you know exactly how it works, the general advice is to code variables in a sequence of *declare* > *initialize* > *use*.
 This will save you from *unexpected* variable appearances, `undefined` and `ReferenceError`.

 As an exception, sometimes functions can be invoked before the definition: an effect of function declaration hoisting.
-It's useful in cases when you need to read quickly how functions are invoked at the top of the source file, without scrolling down and read the details about function implementation.
+It's useful in cases when you need to read quickly how functions are invoked at the top of the source file, without scrolling down and reading the details about function implementation.